 Mugwort has proved my favourite of these two for a number of reasons.
 The flowers are easy to collect by pulling along the branches, and the natural terpenes keep insects at a minimum.
 They also provide a nice indoor aroma while drying, and the flowers also make a nice cup of herbal tea.

 Drying herbs without special equipment is an artform in itself.
 One simple trick is to use the oven with only the light on.
 This will keep the temperature a few degrees above room temp, with no danger of overheating.
+A fan oven is particularly good for this.
 Alternatively, many herbs can be also used fresh or frozen.

 During my career, I recall only three incidents of bottles exploding while bottle fermenting.
 All of which, fortunately, took place while stored in cardboard boxes and me being away.
 The first time was one of my very first batches, and probably more than one bottle; the following two were single glitches in otherwise perfect batches.
 So even after doing everything properly, a single bottle can still fail.